The desktop sharing options allow you to change a number of settings when running a session. The options are shown below:

 Here is a demonstration of what you would expect to see when you check the box Show notification of incoming connection and set a Notification Timeout of 4 seconds.

-- Once countdown is complete the connection to the client is established
+4. Once the countdown is complete the connection to the client is established

 Here is a demonstration of what you would expect to see when you check the box Allow local user to reject connection (with default Allow).